 I taught graphic design at a couple different vocational schools… an experience of which I have some fond memories, and some nightmarish ones.

 Graphic design can be confining at times, especially when you want to be more ‘hands on’ with what you create, rather than relying on the computer for all of the output.
 I needed creative release that didn’t involve sitting in front of a monitor for hours on end.
-I started exploring metal sculpture, jewelry making, and pinstriping.
+I started exploring metal sculpture, jewelry making, painting, and pinstriping.

 I lost my job late 2008 and spent more than two years bouncing from temporary position to temporary position, with long periods of hunting in between.
 This was also a time I started getting more serious about my jewelry making, especially in the realms of wire work and metal fabrication.
 And pinstriping.